Writing a Custom Hook: Radial Distribution Function#

 A hook is any Python object with three things:

 Declares when the hook fires.
-The dynamics engine dispatches hooks keyed by this attribute.
+Use a task-specific enum like DynamicsStage.
+The engine dispatches hooks keyed by this attribute.

 frequency : int